offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 Using environment variables for service discovery has the following pitfalls:

- * Services outside of the pod's namespace aren't provided.
+ * Services outside the pod's namespace aren't provided.
- * Services added to the namespace after the pod launches won't be picked up (env vars can only be changed prior to the launch of a container process).
+ * Services added to the namespace after the pod launches won't be picked up (env vars can only be changed before the launch of a container process).
- * Services removed from the name after the pod launches won't be picked up (env vars can only be changed prior to the launch of a container process).
+ * Services removed from the name after the pod launches won't be picked up (env vars can only be changed before the launch of a container process).
  * Service naming conflicts can happen during normalization (e.g. uppercase-ing and converting dashes to underscores can cause conflict: `My-name` and `my_namE` both end up as `MY_NAME`).

 On the plus side, inspecting environment variables within a container essentially enumerates all services within the pod's namespace.
 Enumerating services isn't possible when using DNS for service discovery, discussed in the next section.